RossBoylan/mccli/README.md

    Currently they involve installing Qt5, which in turn has some requirements.
 The clang components it needs are available for download from the Qt5 site and do not seem to be easily available from elsewhere.

-Portions of the system currently rely on invoking python with the py command, which is Windows-specific.
+Portions of the system currently rely on invoking python with the `py` command, which is `MS-Windows`-specific.

 ### Initialization